I was diagnosed in 1996 with prostate cancer; for more info www.placenta-anticancer.info

 Some men end up hospitalised after their biopsies because of these infections.

-Better take a non-invasive and cheap ultrasound first, and let the radiologist tell you how big is the prostate and if there are stones or obstructions.
+Better to take a non-invasive and cheap ultrasound first, and let the radiologist tell you how big is the prostate and if there are stones or obstructions.

 The researchers say that a MRI scan can also help cut down on detecting – and treating – harmless cancers, as it’s better at sorting out the rarer high-risk cancers that may really need treatment.